mmoomocow/csharp-quiz/README.md

 * Not making it to simple or complex for my target audience
 * Using a readable font in my GUI
 * Following the usability heuristics

-I will do this by

-* Designing a simple interface that is easy to use
-* Not making an interface that is very simple/complex
-* Using a readable font

-I have done this by:

-* Frequently testing my program
-  1. Testing it myself using edge cases
-  2. Testing it with other people in my class
-  3. Testing it with other members of the team
-* Designing a simple interface
-  * The interface is simple to use and provides instructions on how to use it.
-  * All buttons are labeled to make them easier to use
-  * A GUI application was chosen because it is easier to use than a console app
-* Using a font that is readable

 ### Functionality